Oklahoma is home to thousands of species of insects, including various moths. But what are the types of moths in Oklahoma?

 They feed on nectar from flowers, helping to spread pollen and ensure that the plants receive adequate pollination for successful reproduction.

-The caterpillars of this species feed on various types of grasses, herbs, and shrubs found locally in Oklahoma, making it an important member of the local food chain.
+This species’ caterpillars feed on various grasses, herbs, and shrubs found locally in Oklahoma, making it an important member of the local food chain.

 Therefore, these types of moths in Oklahoma play an important role in keeping local ecosystems healthy and balanced.